Richard-Quartey/dissert/README.md

 4. In dissert-master directory run [npm install]  without brackets, to install needed dependencies from package.json file
 5. Subsequently run application server with [node app.js] to run web application
 6. Start web application on localhost in web browser [localhost:3000] without brackets.
 Note: You should already have Node Js installed.
-To check whether you have [Node Js] installed type into Hyper Terminal [node -v].
+To check whether your terminal has [Node Js] installed, type into into Terminal [node -v].
 This shows you the version of node installed.